-Celebrant And now, as our Savior Christ hath taught us, we are bold to say, The Lord's Prayer Hymnal S119 Plainsong Our Father, who art in heaven, hallowed be thy Name, thy kingdom come, thy will be done, on earth as it is in heaven.
+And now, as our Savior Christ hath taught us, we are bold to say, The Lord's Prayer AII Our Father, who art in heaven, hallowed be thy Name, thy kingdom come, thy will be done, on earth as it is in heaven.
 Give us this day our daily bread.
 And forgive us our trespasses, as we forgive those who trespass against us.
 And lead us not into temptation, but deliver us from evil.
 For thine is the kingdom, and the power, and the glory, for ever and ever.
 Amen.
 The Breaking of the Bread The Celebrant breaks the consecrated Bread.
 A period of silence is kept.
 Celebrant Christ our Passover is sacrificed for us; People Therefore let us keep the feast.

-Agnus Dei Hymnal S159 Missa Marialis

-All O Lamb of God, that takest away the sins of the world, have mercy upon us.

-O Lamb of God, that takest away the sins of the world, have mercy upon us.

-O Lamb of God, that takest away the sins of the world, grant us thy peace.

-Prayer of Humble Access

-ΑII

-We do not presume to come to this thy Table, O merciful Lord, trusting in our own righteousness, but in thy manifold and great mercies.
-We are not worthy so much as to gather up the crumbs under thy Table.
-But thou art the same Lord whose property is always to have mercy.
-Grant us therefore, gracious Lord, so to eat the flesh of thy dear Son Jesus Christ, and to drink his blood, that we may evermore dwell in him, and he in us.
-Amen.

-Invitation to Communion

-After the Blessed Sacrament has been distributed to the altar party and the choir, all are welcome to come forward to the altar rail at the direction of the ushers.
+Invitation to Communion The Celebrant then faces the people and says the following Invitation After the priest and the server have received, all are welcome to come forward to the altar rail.
 At the altar rail, all baptized Christians are invited to receive the Blessed Sacrament, and those who are not yet baptized are invited to indicate a desire to receive a blessing by crossing their arms upon arrival at the altar rail.
 (Our rector is always eager to speak with anyone who is not yet baptized about preparing for and receiving the sacrament of Baptism.)
 For those receiving the Blessed Sacrament, a wafer will be placed in the palm of your hand or upon your tongue after which the chalice is offered.
 If you need a gluten-free wafer, you may request one from the priest at the altar rail.
 Should you wish to receive wine by intinction (dipping), allow the chalice bearer to take the wafer from your open palm and intinct for you.
-Should you be unable to manage the steps, please notify one of the ushers so that Holy Communion can be administered at your pew.
+Should you be unable to manage the steps, please notify the usher so that Holy Communion can be administered at your pew.
+Postcommunion Prayer Upon the Celebrant's invitation to prayer, the people kneel.

-Communion Hymn, No. 158

-Ah, holy Jesus, how hast thou offended

-HERZLIEBSTER JESU

-Postcommunion Prayer

-Upon the Celebrant's invitation to prayer, the people kneel.

 Celebrant Let us pray.

-ΑII Almighty and everliving God, we most heartily thank thee for that thou dost feed us, in these holy mysteries, with the spiritual food of the most precious Body and Blood of thy Son our Savior Jesus Christ; and dost assure us thereby of thy favor and goodness towards us; and that we are very members incorporate in the mystical body of thy Son, the blessed company of all faithful people; and are also heirs, through hope, of thy everlasting kingdom.
-And we humbly beseech thee, O heavenly Father, so to assist us with thy grace, that we may continue in that holy fellowship, and do all such good works as thou hast prepared for us to walk in; through Jesus Christ our Lord, to whom, with thee and the Holy Ghost, be all honor and glory, world without end.
+AII Eternal God, heavenly Father, you have graciously accepted us as living members of your Son our Savior Jesus Christ, and you have fed us with spiritual food in the Sacrament of his Body and Blood.
+Send us now into the world in peace, and grant us strength and courage to love and serve you with gladness and singleness of heart; through Christ our Lord.
 Amen.
-The Solemn Prayer over the People for Holy Week Celebrant Almighty God, we pray thee graciously to behold this thy family, for whom our Lord Jesus Christ was willing to be betrayed, and given into the hands of sinners, and to suffer death upon the cross; who liveth and reigneth for ever and ever.
+The Solemn Prayer over the People for Holy Week Celebrant Almighty God, we pray you graciously to behold this your family, for whom our Lord Jesus Christ was willing to be betrayed, and given into the hands of sinners, and to suffer death upon the cross; who lives and reigns for ever and ever.
 Amen.
-After the Solemn Prayer, the people stand.

-Retiring Processional Hymn, No. 168

-O sacred head, sore wounded

-HERZLICH TUT MICH VERLANGEN (PASSION CHORALE)

-Dismissal

-Celebrant Let us bless the Lord.
+After the Solemn Prayer, the people stand, and the Celebrant leads the following dismissal prior to the procession.
+Dismissal Celebrant Let us bless the Lord.
 People Thanks be to God.